google/skia-buildbot/perf/CHECKLIST.md

 ## 13. Update the Skia zone file.

+For skia-infra-public:

-Add the sub-domain of the new Perf instance to the zone file and run:
+- Add the sub-domain of the new Perf instance to the zone file and run:

-./update-zone-records.sh
+  `./update-zone-records.sh`

+For skia-infra-corp:

+- Create a CL like [this one](http://go/sample-skiaperf-dns-cl) to update the DNS record for the new instance.

 ## 14. Add probers for the frontend.